BrooksIan/SBIR_TFIDF_KMeans/README.md

 ### LSH - Set Search Terms

 After the LSH model has been built, we can enter search terms and find matching values.
-In this example, I have used high, heat, and metal.
+In this example, I have used the search terms: high, heat, and metal.

 ![LSH4](https://github.com/BrooksIan/SBIR_TFIDF_KMeans/blob/master/searchTerms.png "lsh4")